aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 Depending on the course or module, more topics may be covered (e.g. importing libraries, iteration).
 While these notebooks tend to be very homogeneous.

-Please find the [Notebook Zero](https://github.com/SaiUCM/Jupyterhub_Docs_Instructor/blob/main/Notebook%20Zero.ipynb) which covers the above mentioned topics and ~~also~~ it also explains how to plot the graphs using Matplotlib and Plotly libraries.
+Please find the [Notebook Zero](https://github.com/SaiUCM/Jupyterhub_Docs_Instructor/blob/main/Notebook%20Zero.ipynb) which covers the above mentioned topics and it also explains how to plot the graphs using Matplotlib and Plotly libraries.

 ## Package Installation in Python and R